coreeng/core-platform-docs/content/app/how-tos/ingress-with-whitelist.md

 spec:
   ipWhiteList:
     ipStrategy:
-      depth: 2 # depth is required as request is forwarded from load balancer
+      depth: 2 # depth is required as request is forwarded from load balancer.
+See https://doc.traefik.io/traefik/middlewares/http/ipwhitelist/#ipstrategydepth for more details
     sourceRange:
     - <ip-address>
     - <ip-address>